translate/translate/docs/commands/ical2po.rst

   po2ical -t ical.ics ical-af.po ical-af.ics

-Your translations found in the Afrikaans PO file, ``ical-ad.po``, will be converted to .ics using the file ``ical.ics`` as a template and creating your newly translated .ics file ``ical-af.ics``.
+Your translations found in the Afrikaans PO file, ``ical-af.po``, will be converted to .ics using the file ``ical.ics`` as a template and creating your newly translated .ics file ``ical-af.ics``.